 Tracking a Drop of Water a Thousand Miles

 Taughannock Creek is within the Cayuga Lake watershed, a group of waterways that feed the lake from the hills on all sides.
-As you can see from the watershed map (click for a closer look) the water that cascades over Taughannock Falls begins about 10 miles to the west.
+As you can see from the watershed map (get a closer look) the water that cascades over Taughannock Falls begins about 10 miles to the west.
 From there, it begins a long journey to the Atlantic Ocean:

 - For 10-12 years, it will stay in Cayuga Lake